 The Intellectual Property Corporation is an Emmy-winning IP creation and production studio based in Van Nuys, California.
 Founded in 2016, IPC develops and produces a wide range of television, film, documentary, and interactive mobile content.
 The company currently has series in production or development with a wide range of US broadcast and cable networks.

-Each episode of this Emmy-nominated documentary series features stories from former Scientologists whose lives have been affected by the Church’s harmful practices, even well after they left the organization.
+Each episode of this Emmy-winning documentary series features stories from former Scientologists whose lives have been affected by the Church’s harmful practices, even well after they left the organization.
 Along with a team of former high-ranking Scientology insiders who understand the inner workings and policies of the organization, Leah Remini gives the victims a chance to be heard.

 Join Vsauce’s Michael Stevens on a journey into the mysterious depths of the human psyche as he investigates the strange and surprising terrain of the Mind Field.
 In every episode, famous experiments are recreated and documented to illustrate classic findings in the field of psychology.
 This season, Michael dives deep into the amazingly intertwined worlds of psychology and neuroscience as no one has ever before.